 In early March 2020, crude oil prices declined significantly ending at approximately \$15 per barrel for Brent crude, as of March 31, 2020, as a result of market concerns about the ability of OPEC and Russia to agree on a perceived need to implement further production cuts in response to weaker worldwide demand.
-While OPEC and Russia were able to reach an agreement to cut production in April 2020, crude oil prices continued to decline below \$20 per barrel for Brent Crude as a result of the substantial decline in the global demand for crude oil caused by the COVID-19 pandemic and subsequent mitigation efforts.
+While OPEC and Russia were able to reach an agreement to cut production in April 2020, crude oil prices continued to decline below \$20 per barrel for Brent crude as a result of the substantial decline in the global demand for crude oil caused by the COVID-19 pandemic and subsequent mitigation efforts.
 The concerns related to COVID-19 have led to a substantial surplus in the global supply of crude oil, with physical markets showing signs of distress as spot prices were negatively impacted by the lack of available storage capacity.
-Brent crude prices were approximately \$42 per barrel as of June 30, 2020.
-At June 30, 2020, we did not have commodity derivative instruments in place to mitigate the effects of such price declines.
+Brent crude prices were approximately \$40 per barrel as of September 30, 2020.
+At September 30, 2020, we did not have commodity derivative instruments in place to mitigate the effects of such price declines.
 This period of extreme economic disruption and low crude oil prices may have a significant adverse impact on our access to sources of liquidity and financial condition.

 Historically, our primary source of liquidity has been cash flows from operations.
-Despite the lower Brent crude oil prices, based on current expectations, we believe we have sufficient liquidity through our existing cash balances and cash flow from operations to support our other cash requirements through September 2021.
+Despite the lower Brent crude oil prices, based on current expectations, we believe we have sufficient liquidity through our existing cash balances and cash flow from operations to support our other cash requirements through December 2021.
 We are continuing to evaluate all uses of cash and whether to pursue growth opportunities or preserve our resources in light of ongoing economic conditions.
-For instance, as discussed above in "Recent Developments", we have ceased or deferred discretionary capital spending, and we have undertaken certain cost cutting and cost sharing measures.
+For instance, as discussed above in "Recent Developments", we have ceased or deferred a significant amount of discretionary capital spending, and we have undertaken certain cost cutting and cost sharing measures.
+With respect to the acquisition and processing of the seismic survey as discussed above, we estimate the cost to be between \$4.0 million to \$5.0 million, net to VAALCO.
 However, the current market environment is highly unpredictable and our future liquidity needs may change suddenly and dramatically.

 If we require additional capital funding for capital expenditures, acquisitions or other reasons, we may seek such capital through borrowings under new credit facilities, joint venture partnerships, production payment financings, asset sales, offerings of debt and equity securities or other means.
 In the current oil price environment, we may experience a substantial decline in our future cash flows and our ability to borrow funds and to obtain additional capital on attractive terms may be severely limited.
 Further, the availability of capital resources to us on attractive terms may be limited due to the geographic location of our primary producing assets.
-If we are unable to obtain funds when needed or on acceptable terms or generate sufficient cash from operations, we may be required to severely curtail our operating activities, furlough or layoff employees and take other actions to reduce our operating expenses.
+If we are unable to obtain funds when needed or on acceptable terms or generate sufficient cash from operations, we may be required to severely curtail our operating activities, furlough or lay off employees and take other actions to reduce our operating expenses.
 In addition, we may not be able to complete acquisitions that may be favorable to us or finance the capital expenditures necessary to maintain our production or replace our reserves.